Frequently Asked Questions

 Private Health care rebates are available from most funds (please check your eligibility directly and details of rebates with your private health fund).

 Medicare rebates are available for some clients, under certain conditions and with a GP (or psychiatrist or paediatrician) referral.
 The rebate available for the service that I provide is approximately $85 ($60.00 'gap' payment).
 Please talk to your GP about your eligibility for this service.
-Unfortunately, Medicare does not currently offer rebates for Skype or telephone counselling.
+Unfortunately, Medicare does not currently offer rebates for Skype or telephone counselling at the moment, though this is set to change in late 2017!

 Do I need a referral?